eygilbert/egdb_intl/doc/reference.md

   - `position`: a legal 10x10 international draughts position.
   - `color`: the side-to-move, either `EGDB_BLACK` or `EGDB_WHITE`.
   - `cl`: an integer indicating whether the driver should perform a conditional lookup.
-    - zero: always perform a lookup (which may cause a disk read).
+    - zero: always perform a lookup.
+If the position is not in cache, the driver will load a 4K block of data from disk into cache to get the position's value.
     - non-zero: only perform a lookup if the position is already cached in memory, otherwise return `EGDB_NOT_IN_CACHE`.

 **Returns**: a database value.